cattmooper/cattmooper.github.io/aboutme.md

 I'm Matt Cooper, and my professional experience looks like this:

-:airplane: Hold an MEng in Aerospace Engineering with a Year in Industry from the University of Sheffield
+- Hold an MEng in Aerospace Engineering with a Year in Industry from the University of Sheffield

-:office: Experience as a consultant at one of the Big 4, working on a breadth of data-heavy projects
+- Experience as a consultant at one of the Big 4, working on a breadth of data-heavy projects

-:male_detective: Moved into the public sector, where I first worked as a data scientist in regulation
+- Moved into the public sector, where I first worked as a data scientist in regulation

-:classical_building: Currently working as a Senior Data Scientist for a government organisation
+- Currently working as a Senior Data Scientist for a government organisation

 However, this website is here to showcase what I do outside of work.
 I'm passionate about data, and specifically how it can be applied in sports, particularly football.
 At the time of writing, advanced analytics in football is a burgeoning area which is beginning to catch up to the levels of usage of analytics in American sports.